sergio-ortiz/blog2/src/pages/posts/may.md

 layout: "../../layouts/PostLayout.astro"
 ---

-### April
+### May

 #### Hacker todos

-1. Learn Github Project Management and apply to all projects and apply to agile/scrum
+1. Learn Github Project Management and apply 'agile' to all projects
 2. Migrate Next.js sites to astro and, build websites w/ astro and DaisyUI
 3. Setup and use password Manager "KeyPassXC" refer to dnmb and research OpSec w/ gpg: sign and verify, pgp email and Password Managers
 4. tails 6, lmde 6, kali linux, debian 12 server